zakaria16/zakaria16.github.io/_pages/about.md

 ---

 Zakaria is an electrical engineer and a programmer.
-He and currently working as a **software engineer** , developing softwares for self driving vehicles and biometric time attendance solution.
+He is currently working as a **software engineer** , developing softwares for self driving vehicles and biometric time attendance solution.

 He is also working for a mining servicing company as an **electrical engineer** in charge of designing and installing automatic fire suppression system for mining machine.